-In addition to the Infrastructure Loan (see "THE DISTRICT - Historical and Current Status of Development"), to finance development of various sections within the District, the Developers have obtained additional revolving lines of credit, also secured by land within the District, from International Bank of Commerce, described more fully in the table below (collectively, the "Development Loans"):
+In addition to the seller notes to finance acquisition of land within the District and the Infrastructure Loan, both of which have been repaid in full (see "THE DISTRICT - Historical and Current Status of Development"), to finance development within the District, the Developer has obtained an additional revolving line of credit in the approximate amount of \$6,000,000, also secured by land within the District, from International Bank of Commerce (the "Development Loan"), with a current outstanding balance of \$0.00 as of June 11, 2018.
+According to the Developer, the Developer is in compliance with the terms of the Development Loan.